James Edmund Harting: Death and legacy

-Harting died aged 86 on 16 January 1928 in Weybridge, Surrey, where he lived most of his life, and is buried in the Town Cemetery.
+Harting died aged 86 on 16 January 1928 in Weybridge, Surrey, where he lived for most of his life, and is buried in the Town Cemetery.
 His headstone reads:

 Pray for the Soul of Elizabeth Maria wife of James Edmund Harting of Weybridge, in the Co.[unty] of Surrey, who departed this life 25th Jan 1907.
 Also of James Edmund Harting Died 16th, January 1928 Aged 85 Years [sic].
 Also Etheldreda Mary Harting Died 23rd, Jan 1942 Aged 71.

 He married Elizabeth Lynch, daughter of J. M. Lynch of Co.
 Kildare, Ireland, in 1868.
 There was a son, Hugh, and a daughter, Etheldreda, to the marriage.
 The Fields obituary states that:

 J.E.
 Harting was modest and unassuming but he knew the value of knowledge, and never hesitated to use the authority of his long experience...
 He made very little money, for he worked for what he loved, because he loved it first as a sportsman and a gentleman, and he expected fair treatment, which he invariably extended to others.

-Part of Harting’s library was sold in 1893, more was dispersed at his death, and the remainder was given to Downside Abbey in 1934.
+Part of Harting’s library was sold in 1893; more was dispersed at his death, and the remainder was given to Downside Abbey in 1934.